World Rugby chairman Sir Bill Beaumont

 PRPW condemn World Rugby for its dismissal of Veilomani report

-Pacific Rugby Player Welfare and have continued their war of words, amplified by the publication of the Veilomani report.
+Pacific Player Welfare and have continued their war of words, amplified by the publication of the Veilomani report.

 PRPW have responded to World Rugby’s claims that the report harbours ‘unsubstantiated and erroneous’ findings.